Category: 21-22 Essays

 Thank you for reading!
 If anything in here resonated with you, feel free to email me at the email address above, or find me on Facebook as Maggie Claire.

-Dexter Lane – What Gay Hockey Means to Me Essay – 2021-2022
+Dexter Lane – What Gay Hockey Means to Me – 2021-2022 Essay

 My earliest memory of hockey is from elementary school.
 I came home from school and told my father that I quit soccer so I could play hockey instead.
 He told me absolutely not and signed me up for girl scouts.
 I grew up playing soccer from then on.
 I played many other sports through the years, but soccer was always my constant.
 I was engaged in sports year-round until my junior year of high school.
 Shortly after I graduated high school in 2009, I got sick, and after months of tests, procedures, and surgeries, I was finally able to come back home.
 I was given a prescription for Percocet, and I flew through them.
 This really opened the door for my addiction, and for the next several years I used a variety of drugs daily.